How to Sign Up for Traffic School: Quick and Easy Steps

 Determining Your Eligibility

-Not everyone can go to traffic school.
+Not everyone can attend traffic school.

 It depends on your ticket and driving history.